Sugary drink tax: Singapore

 During the National Day Rally 2017, Prime Minister Lee Hsien Loong spoke at length on the importance of fighting diabetes.
 He said, "If you drink soft drinks every day, you are overloading your system with sugar, and significantly increasing your risk of diabetes.
 Our children are most at risk because soft drinks are part of their lifestyle."

 On 4 December 2018, the Ministry of Health began a consultation exercise to seek public's feedback on four proposed measures to fight diabetes including a ban on high-sugar packet drinks and implementation of a sugar tax.
 On 10 October 2019, the Ministry of Health chose to ban advertisements of drinks with high sugar content; making Singapore the first country in the world to do so, as well as introduce color-coded labels.
 This comes after a public consultation favored these two options out of four.
 The labels will indicate drinks as "healthy", "neutral", "unhealthy" and take into account the amount of sugar and saturated fat contained in drinks, among other factors.
 They will be compulsory for "unhealthy" drinks and optional for "healthy" ones, covering instant drinks, soft drinks, juices, cultured milk and yogurt drinks in bottles, cans and packs.
 These measures will take effect sometime in 2020.

 South Africa

 South Africa proposed a sugar-sweetened beverages tax in the 2016 South African national government budget.
 South Africa introduced a sugar tax on 1 April 2018.
 The levy was fixed at 2.1 cents per gram of sugar, for each gram above 4g per 100ml of sweetened beverage.
-The levy excludes fruit juices, despite health professionals warning that fruit juice is as bad for a person as highly sugary drinks.
+The levy excludes fruit juices, despite health professionals warning that fruit juice is as bad for a person as highly sugary drinks.In 2022, the government considered extending the tax to fruit juices.